Festember

 Festember is a cultural festival organised at National Institute of Technology, Tiruchirappalli (NITT).
 It is a 4-day event held annually in the third week of September.
 It was first incepted in 1975 by then students of NITT, and has now evolved to be one of the largest cultural festivals organised by a student community in Southern India.
 With humble beginnings as a fest with zero rupee budget allocation, it grew rapidly with sponsorships and collaborations.
-It now boasts an annual participation of more than 15,000 students from over 500 collegiete student communities across India.
+It now boasts an annual participation of more than 15,000 students from over 500 collegiate student communities across India.

 History

 Festember began in 1975 as an intra-college fest.
 Within a few years, it transformed into a fully-fledged inter-college event.
 Almost 40 years later, it continues to dominate the south Indian college cultural scene, winning the title of Best Cultural Event of the Year, an award given by the Tamil Nadu State Government, in the year 2005.

 Since the first Festember in 1975, participating colleges compete to win possession of the Festember Rolling Trophy (called the Ilayaraja Trophy).
 Several celebrities and dignitaries have graced the festival, including Illaiyaraja, Javed Ali, Naresh Iyer, Anuradha Sriram and Ganesh and Kumaresh amongst others.

 'Festember', a term coined by one of the then REC-T students, stands for a "Fest to Remember".
 It started as a zero budget fest, in a little town called Thuvakudi, and every department of the college pitched in within the area of their expertise.
 For the first editions, design and ambience were overseen by the Architecture Department.
 The shields and medals were forged in the workshops of the Mechanical Engineering department.

 The college that gets the most points across several events wins the Festember Rolling Trophy.
 The Rolling Trophy was originally named the "Ilayaraja Trophy" after the maestro himself performed at Festember in 1978.
 The Festember' X Rolling Trophy was won by Vellore Institute of Technology, while the Festember '11 Rolling Trophy was won by Sastra University.
 Sastra University won it again in 2012, and managed to maintain their streak for nine consecutive years, until 2019.

 Festember '12 and '13 saw the ProShows being conducted in a temporary open-air theatre, a first for Trichy.
-Festember '14 was the first edition to host the ProShows in a newly constructed open-air theatre, named the Golden Jubilee Convention Hall (GJCH), with a capacity of more than 5000 people.
+Festember '14 was the first edition to host the ProShows in a newly constructed open-air theatre, named the Golden Jubilee Convention Hall (GJCH), with a capacity of more than 5,000 people.
 Festember '15 introduced the Indie stage for the first time, while Festember 16' saw a new addition in the name of Culture Gully where a couple of informal events were held.
 In 2017, the official Festember Blog was launched on Medium, serving as a gateway for the creative outlet that Festember strives for.